-Filing an OSHA complaint can be done in person at your local OSHA office, over the phone, or online.
-A complaint may be filed as soon as you notice unsafe working conditions and not just after an accident has already occurred.
-Complaints may be for safety violations in the workplace, or they may be “whistleblower complaints” regarding retaliation from your employer over a previous complaint to OSHA.
+Filing an OSHA complaint can be done in person at your local OSHA office, over the phone, or online. a complaint may be filed as soon as you notice unsafe working conditions and not just after an accident has already occurred.
+Complaints may be for safety violations in the workplace, or they may be “whistleblower complaints” regarding employer retaliation in boston workers compensation cases over a previous complaint to OSHA.
 OSHA regulations are vast and somewhat complicated if you do not know what to look for.
 Additionally, time is of the essence when filing a complaint because safety violations must be inspected and fixed before an accident happens.

 The construction industry is inherently dangerous.
 If you work on a construction site in any capacity and notice safety hazards, you can file a complaint with an OSHA office in Boston.
 You should file your complaint with the help of an experienced attorney who can help you make sure your complaint is timely, correct, and contains all the necessary information.
 Call our Boston worker’s compensation attorneys for help.
 Contact the Danvers, MA construction accident and injury lawyers at the Law Office of John J. Sheehan at (617) 925-6407 to speak with our legal team about your case.

 How to File a Complaint with OSHA in Boston